Children's Education Foundation - CEF - USA Site

 I have been an admirer of Linda's work in Viet Nam and of this organization.
 I appreciate this opportunity to become more involved.
 I hope that any talents that I have will be useful to CEF and its work in Viet Nam.
 I live part time in Viet Nam and am happy to work with Linda on whatever she would need.

-Thank you for your interest in CEF and for your support!
+Thank you for your interest and support!

-Children's Education Foundation - Vietnam
+Children's Education Foundation - Vietnam:

-Stephen M. Jackel
+Stephen M Jackel

 USA